tfrce/thedaywefightback.js/README.md

 <a href="http://tfrce.github.io/thedaywefightback.js/example/banner.html" target="_blank"><img src="screenshots/tdwfb-banner.png" alt="banner" /></a>

+**If you own a website, no matter how big or small, you can be part of this.**

+## Demo

 View the [US demo page](http://tfrce.github.io/thedaywefightback.js/example/banner.html) or the [international demo page](http://tfrce.github.io/thedaywefightback.js/example/banner_international.html) - (unless explicitly set the banner uses GeoIP to detect your location).

+## Getting started

-You can add it to your site now - it won't be activated until midnight EST on February 11th.
+You can add the snippet to your site now - it won't be activated until midnight EST on February 11th.
 You can also host the files locally.
 After 24 hours the banner de-activates and should be removed from your website code.

-**If you own a website, no matter how big or small, you can be part of this.**

-## Getting started

 Simply copy and paste the code below into your website, right above the closing `<body>` tag.